actionml/docs.actionml.com/h_ur_config.md

 * **itemBias**: optional (experimental), default: NONE.
 Amount to favor item information in creating recommendations that have user or an item-set in the query.
 1 is neutral, fractional is de-boosting, greater than 1 is boosting.
 * **itemSetBias**: optional (experimental), default: NONE.
 Amount to favor item-set information in creating recommendations that have a user or item in the query.
 1 is neutral, fractional is de-boosting, greater than 1 is boosting.

-    **Note**: ***biases*** are often not the best way to mix recommendations based on user history and item or item-set  similarity.
-There is no way, when using a mix of examples in queries to control how many recommendations are based on each example (user, item, or item-set).
-Therefore it is suggested that several queries are made and results mixed as desired by the application.
+    **Note**: biases (userBias, itemBias, and itemSetBias) can be used to favor the results based on example type but are often not the best way to mix recommendations.
+There is no way, when using a mix of examples in queries to control how many recommendations are based on each example (user, item, or item-set) even with biases.
+Therefore we suggested that several queries are made and results mixed as desired by the application.
 However there are special cases where the use of multiple examples might be beneficial.
 * **expireDateName** optional, default: NONE.
 The name of the item property field that contains the date an item expires or is unavailable to recommend.
 * **availableDateName** optional, default: NONE.
 The name of the item property field that contains the date the item is available to recommend.
 * **dateName** optional, default: NONE.
 The name of the item property field that contains a date or timestamp to be used in a `dateRange` query clause.
 * **returnSelf**: optional, default: false.
 Boolean flagging the fact that the item example in the query is a valid result.
 The default is to never return the example item or one of an item-set in a query result, which is by far the typical case.
 Where items make be periodically recommended as with consumables (food?) is it usually better to mix these into recommendations based on an application algorithm rather than use the recommender to return them.
 For instance food items that are popular for a specific user might be added to recommendations or put in some special placement outside of recommender results.
 * **recsModel** optional, default: "all", which means  collaborative filtering with popular items or other ranking method returned IF no other recommendations can be made.
 If only "backfill" is specified then only some backfill or ranking type like "popular" will be returned.
 If only "collabFiltering" then no backfill will be included when there are not enough recommended items.
+* **rankings** optional, the default is to create item rankings for "popular" using all primary events, so items with the most events will be the most popular.
+The default time is for all data.

-* **rankings** optional, the default is to use only `"type": "popular"` counting all primary events.
-This parameter, when specified, is a list of ranking methods used to rank items as fill-in when not enough recommendations can be returned using the CCO algorithm.
+    This parameter, when specified, is a JSON array of ranking methods used to rank items as fill-in when not enough recommendations can be returned.
 Popular items usually get the best results and so are the default.
 It is sometimes useful to be able to return any item, even if it does not have events (popular would not return these) so we allow random ranking as a method to return items.
 There may also be a user defined way to rank items so this is also supported.

-  This parameter is a list of ranking methods that work in the order specified.
-For instance if popular is first and it cannot return enough items the next method in the list will be used&mdash;perhaps random.
-Random is always able to return all items defined so it should be last in the list.

   When the `"type"` is **"popular", "trending", or "hot"** this set of parameters defines the calculation of the popularity model that ranks all items by their events in one of three different ways corresponding to: event counts (popular), change in event counts over time (trending), and change in trending over time (hot).